 Applicants must also be aware of the national conditions relating to non-obstruction and non-smoking areas within the licensed area.

-Trouble filling in the form?
+Trouble filling in our forms?
 Please let email@example.com know.

 Proof of public liability

 You should have proof of public liability insurance for proposed area (at least £5,000,000).